Introduction to IoT Boards

 It is an ATmega328P microchip-based open-source microcontroller board produced by Arduino, a tech company.
 The board has arrays of digital and analog input/output pins that can be interfaced with different boards for expansion and other circuits.

-Arduino Uno Rev consists of 6 analog inputs, 15 Input/output connectors, 15MHz quartz crystal, reset option and ICSP header.
-Since the microcontroller is fully supported by this board, it can simply be connected to a device with a USB cable or power it to start with an AC-to-DC converter or battery.
+Arduino Uno Rev consists of 6 analog inputs, 15 Input/output connectors, 15MHz quartz crystal, a reset option, and an ICSP header.
+Since this board fully supports the microcontroller, it can simply be connected to a device with a USB cable or power to start with an AC-to-DC converter or battery.

 Advantages: